On the Go

 Having had both a religious and a science background, my artistic practice has often inhabited this territory.
 I have been interested in the way that a made or positioned piece can be a metaphor for future events or movements or for those that have already occurred, and how this may challenge our (scientific) perceptions, religious notions or daily activities.
 For instance, the idea of a 'fake' or 'copy' when attributed to something can lead us to question its validity or authenticity and how, once perceived as such, it might cease to become important or conversely, that its intrinsic value might increase.

 Experimental by nature, I have tended to place an emphasis on the material that I use and that tends to be plastic and other oil based derivatives.
-The versatility of these materials often spark off ideas which can be developed further.
+I first encountered polystyrene resin whilst working under the guidance of Tanya Dean at Brighton College of Art (now the University of Brighton) and I fell in love with it as a material to use in painting and sculpture.
+Its versatility often sparks off ideas which can be developed further.
 In the act of production, the work provides a possible container for my ideas, experiments and feelings.
 The act of completion can be more problematic.

-Some of my work is characterized by process, it may raise questions about the act of making and painting, the choice of subject matter as well as the finished object itself.
+In the last 15 years I have been investigating its properties and experimenting with its possibilities.
+My work is informed by modernist and post modernist triumph and excess.
+My sources are often drawn from print media, packaging and popular culture.
+Some of my work is characterised by process, it may raise questions about the act of making and painting, the choice of subject matter as well as the finished object itself.
 I have often focused on the peripheral or overlooked.
-I may labour on a piece as if it were a construction, sometimes producing individual parts separately to add, a piece at a time to the construction and all the while, the work lays horizontally at waist height or on the floor.
+I may labour on a piece as if it were a construction, sometimes producing individual parts separately to add, a piece at a time to the construction, sometimes pouring and sometimes painting with a brush.

-Many of my paintings have a smooth and highly polished surface that may allude to photographic or digital production processes.
+Neither wholly abstract or figurative the paintings are anchored in the concrete experience of production.
+In a sense they are objects as well as paintings.
 They directly contrast the notion of a hand crafted or painterly piece of work with evidence of the artists handiwork almost absent.

 I think that being creative, that making and doing are fundamental activities for me – probably they are for everyone.